Latter-day Saints and the Covenant Framework of the Gospel

 Members of The Church of Jesus Christ of Latter-day Saints speak of themselves as a "covenant people," both collectively and individually.
 Entering into righteous and authorized covenants with God is one of the most important aspects of their lives.
 They see their covenants as modern counterparts of covenant making in biblical times.
 (See "Covenants in Biblical Times.")

 Most covenants mentioned in scripture are made by God with mankind, either with individuals or a group.
 In a group covenant, like that of ancient Israel or of the Nephites, the leader or king "cuts the covenant" (as it is said in Hebrew) for, and in behalf of, his people, who in turn affirm their entrance into the covenant by a collective oath or by repentance (for example, 2 Chr.
 34:29-32).
 This covenant may be reaffirmed and reestablished, as occurs in King Benjamin's speech in Mosiah 1- 6.
-(See Stephen D. Ricks, "The Treaty/Covenant Pattern in King Benjamin's Address (Mosiah 1- 6)," BYU Studies, vol. 24, Spring 1984, pp. 151-62.
+(See Stephen D. Ricks, "The Treaty/Covenant Pattern in King Benjamin's Address (Mosiah 1- 6)," BYU Studies, vol. 24, no. 2, Spring 1984, pp. 151-62.
 Also see Stephen Ricks, "Kingship, Coronation, and Covenant in Mosiah 1-6," in King Benjamin's Speech, ed.
 John Welch and Stephen Ricks, Provo, Utah: FARMS, 1998, pp. 233-275.)
 When such covenants are established, the collective bond with God holds as long as people are obedient to the commandments stated or implied in the covenant.
 Yet a gradual shift of emphasis from collective toward individual covenant making is discernible from the Old to the New Testament.
 It is also within the Book of Mormon and in the teachings of the Church.
 Some tension between the association with the "elect" (Ps.
 89:3-4; D&C 88:130-133) and the more general covenant for all mankind (Isa.
 55:3) remains.
 Individual covenants, in any event, are essential in LDS doctrine and religion, both in sacred history and in present practice.

 In covenant making, God takes the initiative with a conditional promise, specifying attainable blessings and setting the terms for people to receive them.
 Sometimes a sign is given to commemorate the pact, like the tables of the covenant (Deut.
 9:9-11).
 Revelations (Jer.
 11:1-5) and miracles (Deut.
 5:1-6) sometimes accompany covenants.
 One enters the covenant, usually through a ritual, a visible sign.
 Blood sacrifices ("the blood of the covenant," Ex.
 24:8), the "salt covenant" (Num.
 18:19; 2 Chr.
 13:5), the circumcision of boys (Acts 7:8), baptism (D&C 22:1; Mosiah 18:7-11), the Sacrament (Heb.
 8:6; 3 Ne.
 18:1-14), the conferral of the priesthood with its "oath and covenant" (D&C 84:33-42), marriage (D&C 132) and other temple rites, all these revealed rituals are called sacraments or ordinances, which have been given as covenants.
 They serve as a signal that individuals enter into or reaffirm personal covenants with the Lord.
 As God is bound by his promises (D&C 82:10), covenant making has to be guided by revelation and performed through the authority of the priesthood.
 Otherwise, God is not truly made party to the accord and agreement.
 Since covenant rites are essential for man's salvation and exaltation, the role of the priesthood in administering these covenantal sacraments is crucial.
 Without priesthood authority, there are no everlasting covenants.
 Still, these overt covenant obligations are always directly related to the general commandment of loving God and one's neighbor, called the "covenant of the heart" (Heb.
 10:16; Jer.
 31:31-34; Isa.
 55:3).